stfc/PSyclone/doc/user_guide/psyir.rst

                           datatype=REAL_TYPE,
                           constant_value=3)

-declares a data constant parameter called "something" of type REAL_TYPE.
+declares a symbol named "something" of REAL_TYPE datatype where the constant_value argument will be passed to the DataSymbol constructor.

 An example of using the ``new_symbol()`` method can be found in the PSyclone ``examples/psyir`` directory.